-While there is never an easy answer or quick fix to protect our lake, there are a number of simple things that we can all do AND promote with our lake neighbours.
-Understanding how our actions affect the long term health of our lake helps current and future generations protect the lifestyle and value of our lake and environment.
+While there is never an easy answer, or quick fix to protect our lake, there are a number of simple things that we can all do AND encourage our neighbours to do.
+Understanding how our actions affect the long-term health of our lake will help us all become better Lake Stewards and better neighbours.

-- Reforest Your Shoreline – Reintroducing native plants at the water`s edge helps the lake by filtering and oxygenating the water (both run-off and at the shoreline) reduces phosphates, minimizing erosion and provides an improved habitat for our aquatic friends.
-Buffer zones of plants also increase the natural beauty of our lake
+- Renaturalize your shoreline.
+Planting native species along the water’s edge helps the lake by filtering run-off and oxygenating the water along the shoreline.
+A vegetated shoreline reduces the amount of unwanted chemicals such as phosphates entering the lake, minimizes erosion, and provides improved habitat for aquatic wildlife.
+Buffer zones of plants also increase the natural beauty of the lake.

-- Pump Your Septic - Septics need to be pumped regularly – ideally every 3 years and need to be kept in good working order.
-A little proactive care in this area can go a long way.
+- Ensure your Septic System is in good working order.
+Septic tanks need to be pumped out every 3 to 5 years and the entire system should be checked regularly.
+A little proactive care in this area will go a long way.

-- Go Phosphate Free – Use phosphate-free environmentally friendly soaps, detergents and cleansers.
+- Go Phosphate Free.
+Use phosphate free, environmentally friendly soap, shampoo, detergent, and cleaner.

-- Don`t use sand along the shoreline – Sand contains high amounts of phosphorous and destroys the natural filters we need to keep the lake healthy
+- Don’t use sand along the shoreline.
+Sand contains phosphorous and destroys the natural filters we need to keep the lake healthy.

 Municipal and Natural Resource Bylaws